-The Power of Open Source Security Automation with Dave Egts, Chief Technologist, Red Hat U.S. Public Sector - Ep.
-57
+The Power Of Open Source Security Automation With Dave Egts, Chief Technologist, Red Hat U.S. Public Sector

 Dave Egts, Chief Technologist for Red Hat, discusses the power of open source security automation.
 Dive into the benefits of removing human error and slowness to respond to the advent of short-lived ephemeral cloud workloads that spin up very quickly and the attackers that are eager to take them over.